groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.options/ocrindexingoptions/enabledforembeddedimages/_index.md

 ---
 title: EnabledForEmbeddedImages
 second_title: GroupDocs.Search for .NET API Reference
-description: Gets or sets a value indicating whether to recognize text in embedded images.
+description: Gets or sets a value indicating whether to recognize text in embedded images for example images in a DOCX document.
 The default value is false.
 type: docs
-weight: 10
+weight: 20
 url: /net/groupdocs.search.options/ocrindexingoptions/enabledforembeddedimages/
 ---
 ## OcrIndexingOptions.EnabledForEmbeddedImages property

-Gets or sets a value indicating whether to recognize text in embedded images.
+Gets or sets a value indicating whether to recognize text in embedded images (for example, images in a DOCX document).
 The default value is `false`.

 ```csharp
 public bool EnabledForEmbeddedImages { get; set; }